The Lost World: Jurassic Park (1997)

 Wiki.

 The Lost World: Jurassic Park is a 1997 American science fiction adventure thriller film, directed by Steven Spielberg from a screenplay by David Koepp.
 It is the second installment in the Jurassic Park franchise and the original Jurassic Park trilogy.
 A sequel to 1993's Jurassic Park, it is loosely based on Michael Crichton's 1995 novel The Lost World.
-Jeff Goldblum and Richard Attenborough reprise their roles from the original film with Julianne Moore, Pete Postlethwaite, and Arliss Howard joining the cast.
+Jeff Goldblum along with Richard Attenborough, Joseph Mazzello and Ariana Richards reprise their roles from the original film with Julianne Moore, Pete Postlethwaite, and Arliss Howard joining the cast.

 Four years after the original film, John Hammond (Attenborough) loses control of his company InGen to his nephew, Peter Ludlow (Howard).
 On the verge of bankruptcy, Ludlow intends to exploit dinosaurs from InGen's second island, Isla Sorna, with plans for a new dinosaur theme park in San Diego.
 Hammond sends a team, led by the eccentric chaos theorist and mathematician Ian Malcolm (Goldblum), to the island to document the dinosaurs and encourage non-interference, although the two groups eventually come into conflict.